 - Quercetin has been successful in the treatment of Ebola and Zika and according to researchers in Montreal it may offer promise for the treatment of COVID-19.
 They are currently administering Quercetin to 20-30 patients.

 - Quercetin has antiviral properties against other viruses: Heptatitis C, Dengue type 2, Influenza A

-- EGCG: highest concentrations found in: green tea, black tea, white tea.
-Also can be taken in supplement form: EGCG from Designs for health.
+- EGCG: Green tea, in addition to modulating the NLRP3 inflammasome and, based on a preprint, potentially targeting the COVID-19 main protease (Mpro) to reduce viral replication, has also been shown to prevent influenza in healthcare workers (as per IFM.org).
+The highest concentrations found in: green tea, black tea, white tea.
+May also can be taken in supplement form: EGCG from Designs for health.

 11. Oral Health: Prevotella

 Since Prevotella was found to be high in those with COVID-19 we must look to where this bacteria resides.
 It’s a common bacteria in the oral cavity and is associated with periodontal diseases.
 I have also seen this elevated in stool tests.
 If we examine the North Korea cases and their dental hygiene habits it may offer a link.
 North Korea has the lowest reports of the virus.
 North Korean culture has the habit of brushing their teeth 4 times per day – which may offer them better oral hygiene – LESS likely to have build-up of Prevotella bacteria – LESS incidence of coronavirus cases.
 This is just a theory but it may speak to the importance and necessity of brushing your teeth more than 2x/day.

 As we watch the emerging research, theories, and connections it serves to remind me……everything is connected.